sanjidnet/sanjidnet.github.io/Think Fast and Slow/_posts/2021-08-24-interview.md

 This is it!
 You have crossed the CV screening or the quick phone screening.
 You are no longer part of the 50 interested applicants most of who uploaded an outdated CV and a generic cover letter.
 You are part of the 5 or 10 who might have a programming challenge or might even be hired if you succeed this step.
 Problem is there exist a few other people who also believe very strongly they deserve the role.
 Another problem is that you have a set period of time to convince your potential employers that they should pick you instead of them.

 Over the years, I have discovered there a few things one can do to address this.
 Part of this material is from interviews that aced and other parts are from interviews that I failed miserably.
 But most of it is from interviews from which I came out absolutely convinced that the job is mine for the taking only to learn a week later that will never be the case.
-If you are in the 3rd boat or have been for a long time, I believe you will find some value in reading the rest of the article.
+If you are in the 3rd boat or have been for a long time, it might make you feel that maybe you just don't have the charm or the employer is not capable of appreciating your worth.
+I believe you will find some value in reading the rest of the article.

 I have divided this article into 4 broad aspects: